HasseEllsater/D365FO-Integration/README.md

 The communication part of the tool is based on the samples provided by Microsoft.
 The UI is based on a sample from punker76, see the amazing code samples here https://github.com/punker76/code-samples.

-The solution also consist of a installtion program that let you easily distribute the app within your project, endpoints, services and id and keys can be added to simplify for the users that's testing your API.
+The solution also consist of a setup program that let you easily distribute the app within your project, endpoints, services and id and keys can be added to simplify for the users that's testing your API.